 Harvard Dataverse Network--Harvard's Dataverse Network is an eclectic collection of datasets and data collections, including replication datasets for articles on topics such as political competitiveness in post-war Latin America or the effect of IMF programs on government spending, ongoing research projects on topics such as manifestos of regional political parties and ideology scores of state legislators and perceptions of electoral integrity, organizations such as development NGOs, groups such as networks of economists at different universities, and replication archives for academic journals.

 National Bureau of Economic Research (NBER)--In addition to its work on business cycles, the NBER has an eclectic data archive that covers topics such as cross-national technology adoption, manufacturing productivity, financial openness and exchange rate regimes, and economic policy uncertainty.
+Its data archive also covers topics such as labor markets, health economics, and population demographics.

 Council of European Social Science Data Archives (CESSDA)--CESSDA is a consortium of national data archives from various European countries.
 CESSDA's data catalogue offers a central point of access to the holdings of the individual archives.